Skip to content

 pip install packagename

-(with a relevant packagename) to install a package.
-It is also possible to install a bunch of packages using a requirements file (often named requirements.txt).
+It is also possible to install a group at the same time.
+One common method of grouping packages for a project is a so-called requirements file (often named requirements.txt).
 To do this, run

 pip install -r requirements.txt